dcc-cc3002/citric-liquid-fercontreras10/README.md

 ### Implemented functionalities
 The functionalities implemented this time include the Character, Enemies and Board Panels.
+The EncounterPanel is not implemented completely cause the combat it's still not implemented.

 ### Design decisions
 The design decisions